iot-unimore/verse/resources/paths/readme.txt

 ==============================================================================
-movements in csv format for audio source localization during playback
+spatial path (sources in motion) in csv format for audio source localization during playback
 ==============================================================================